-Services covered by our plan Limitations and exceptions Outpatient services Prior Authorization The plan covers services you get in an outpatient setting for diagnosis or treatment of an illness or injury. (approval in advance) may be required.
-Please contact the The following are examples of covered services: plan for details.
-Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
+Outpatient services Prior Authorization The plan covers services you get in an outpatient setting for diagnosis or treatment of an illness or injury. (approval in advance) may be required.
+Please contact the plan for details.
+The following are examples of covered services: services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
 Sometimes you can be in the hospital overnight and still be an "outpatient."
-You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/media/11101 The plan covers outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers Chemotherapy Labs and diagnostic tests (for example urinalysis) Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be needed without it Imaging (for example x-rays, CTs, MRIs) Radiation (radium and isotope) therapy, including technician materials and supplies Blood, including storage and administration Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself
+You can get more information about being an inpatient or an outpatient in this fact sheet: es.medicare.gov/publications/11435-Medicare- Hospital-Benefits.pdf. the plan covers outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers chemotherapy labs and diagnostic tests (for example urinalysis) mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be needed without it imaging (for example x-rays, CTs, MRIs) radiation (radium and isotope) therapy, including technician materials and supplies blood, including storage and administration medical supplies, such as splints and casts preventive screenings and services listed throughout the Benefits Chart some drugs that you can't give yourself This benefit is continued on the next page

-Services covered by our plan Limitations and exceptions Over-the-Counter (OTC) Items The plan covers limited OTC items available by mail and select CVS pharmacy retail stores at no cost to you.
-Contact Buckeye Health Plan for more information.
-As an extra benefit, our plan covers up to \$25 per calendar month for eligible over-the-counter (OTC) items.
-This OTC benefit is limited to one order per calendar month.
+Services covered by our plan Limitations and exceptions Outpatient services (continued) outpatient substance use disorder service such as psychotherapy, patient education, preventive screening and counseling Over-the-Counter (OTC) Items The plan covers limited OTC items available by mail and select CVS pharmacy retail stores at no cost to you.
+Contact Buckeye Health Plan for more information. \$0 As an extra benefit, our plan covers up to \$25 per calendar month for eligible over-the- counter (OTC) items.
+Members may use their OTC benefit to purchase eligible OTC items from participating locations or from the OTC catalog for delivery to their door.
+The items covered by the benefit are limited to items that are consistent with CMS guidance in the most recent version of Chapter 4 of the Medicare Managed Care Manual.
+The value of the purchased item(s) is based on This OTC benefit is limited to one order per calendar month.
 Any unused amounts do not carry over to the next calendar month.
-Check the catalog for item limits.
-You can order up to three of the same item per calendar month unless otherwise noted in the catalog.
+Check the catalog for item limits. the retail price charged by the merchant, including sales tax and shipping for mail order, as applicable, and cannot be converted to cash.
+Certain items may have a quantity limit and are noted in your catalog.
+Multiples of single items may be limited, per order.
 There is no limit on the number of total items in your order.
 This benefit can only be used to order OTC products for the member.